Common non-toxic exposures (and what to expect)

 Toilet bowl cleaners

-As a parent, I do not know what would horrify me more – my child putting his finger into a disc or into the toilet!
+As a parent, I do not know what would horrify me more – my child putting his finger into a disc or the toilet!
 Maybe the latter…

-These discs contain detergent and perfume but the method of exposure is usually a ‘finger dip’ so minimal exposure occurs.
+These discs contain detergent and perfume, but the exposure method is usually a ‘finger dip’, so minimal exposure occurs.
 If anything, mild GI upset may occur with a larger ingestion.
-Important advice for parents is that the next poo might be a more psychedelic colour than usual.
+Important advice for parents is that the next poo might be a more psychedelic colour than usual. Â

 Glow sticks